It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Quantifying the robustness of the Kandidattest

 \section{Quantifying the robustness of the \textit{Kandidattest}}

-To estimate robustness, we scraped answers for all political candidates from the \textit{Kandidattest} used in the 2022 general elections and the 2025 municipal elections from the respective VAA websites.
-The focus of our audit on the 2022 elections is primarily motivated by the upcoming Danish 2026 elections, as this VAA could have a crucial impact on the election result.
-Also, the audit for the 2025 municipal elections is smaller in scope because the VAA was only implemented for the municipality of Copenhagen (the capital city of Denmark).
+To estimate robustness, we scraped answers for all political candidates from the \textit{Kandidattest} used for the 2026 and 2022 general elections, and the 2025 municipal elections.
+The focus of our audit is primarily on the 2026 version, and we also compare these results to the 2022 version.
+In addition, we perform a `smaller' audit for the 2025 municipal elections, as the VAA was only implemented for the municipality of Copenhagen in that case.

-Various adjustments can be made to the \textit{Kandidattest}, Fig.~\ref{fig:fig2} illustrates the different modifications we make.
+Various modifications can be made to the \textit{Kandidattest}, and Fig.~\ref{fig:fig2} illustrates those we made.
 Fig.~\ref{fig:fig2}b shows what we call a `single modification' which increments one of the algorithm's weights $w(d_i,I_i)$ by a small amount $\delta$.
-We only focus on positive values of $\delta$ to ensure weights do not become negative, and only use integer values, e.g. $\delta = 1,2,3$, to stay consistent with how weights have been defined by the developers.
-Note that when modifying weights we also dynamically update the max weighted distance in Eq.~\ref{eq:disagreement}.
+We only focus on positive values of $\delta$ to ensure weights do not become negative, and only use integer values, specifically $\delta = 1,2,3$, to stay consistent with how weights have been defined by the developers.
+Note that when modifying weights, we also dynamically update the maximum weighted distance in Eq.~\ref{eq:disagreement}.

-Another modification is a shift of an entire row of the weights matrix, also called `importance weight modification' (Fig.~\ref{fig:fig2}c).
-Here we add $\delta$ to all score distances for questions a user marked e.g. as `neutral' ($w(d_i,I=\mathrm{neutral})$).
-The last type of adjustment we make is to increment all weights by a factor of $\delta$, we call this for `overall modification' (Fig.~\ref{fig:fig2}d).
+Another modification involved a shift of an entire row of the weights matrix, also called `importance weight modification' (Fig.~\ref{fig:fig2}c).
+In this case, we add $\delta$ to all score distances for questions a user marked, for example, as `neutral' ($w(d_i,I=\mathrm{neutral})$).
+The last type of adjustment is to increment all weights by a factor of $\delta$, which we call the `overall modification' (Fig.~\ref{fig:fig2}d).
 This shifts the entire weights matrix by a factor of $\delta$.
-Lastly, to investigate how robust \textit{Kandidattest} is to the amount of question we also modify the algorithm by dropping $n$ questions when calculating the agreement score---we call this modification for `removing questions'.
-Fig.~\ref{fig:fig2}e illustrates this where $n=2$ questions have been dropped.
-We drop questions at random when estimating robustness for this type of modification.
+Lastly, to investigate how robust the \textit{Kandidattest} is with respect to the number of questions, we also modify the algorithm by dropping $n$ questions when calculating the agreement score.
+We call this modification `removing questions'.
+Fig.~\ref{fig:fig2}e illustrates this change, where $n=2$ questions have been dropped.
+We drop questions at random for this type of modification.

-To calculate agreement scores, we create fictitious users who answer questions and mark importance values at random.
-For each modification we create 100 batches of 1000 synthetic users, i.e. we use a total of 100.000 user answers to estimate the impact of each modification, and batches to quantify confidence intervals.